About the project

 The metadata describes for example the electrochemical system, which contains detailed information about the electrodes or the components of the electrolyte.
 The metadata also contains information on the curation process, i.e., who was the experimentalist, a URL to an entry in an electronic laboratory notebook (ELN), or details on the experimental set-up.
 The JSON metadata schema is developed as a separate project.

 By following this approach, a set of datapackages forms a collection.
 The entries of such a collection are displayed in different forms on this website based on the available descriptors.
-A Python API provides direct access to the entries of such a collection, enabling more specific filtering, and enabling seamless integration into existing workflows.
+The unitpackage Python API provides direct access to the entries of such a collection, enabling more specific filtering, and enabling seamless integration into existing workflows, including locally stored data.

 Reusability